afiodorov/afiodorov.github.io/_posts/2015-11-13-scary-and-obvious.md

 You remember [Roko basilisk][roko]?

 If you don't, there's a short summary.
-Somebody "clever" posted this on LW: if you believe that strong AI will be developed within your lifespan, that AI might decide to torture all the people who were aware of such outcome but didn't contribute enough to bring its development forward.
+Somebody "clever" posted this on [LW][LW]: if you believe that strong AI will be developed within your lifespan, that AI might decide to torture all the people who were aware of such outcome but didn't contribute enough to bring its development forward.
 Because a delay in AI development costs millions of lives (strong Friendly AI is likely to discover immortality).
 So now all of you, readers, should go and dedicate your every living moment facilitating AI development.